FACG5/Research/week-6/Schemas_and_relationships.md

 It can be represented in a visual design which shows the database objects and their relationship with each other in a schema diagram

 why do we use a schema:
-since a schema is the structure of the database users would understand how the database is organized and when writing code that is based on someone else's database a schema is needed to able to understand how this database is structured
+since a schema is the structure of the database users would understand how the database is organized and when writing code that is based on someone else's database a schema is needed to able to understand how this database is structured.

 ---

 ### What are primary keys and why do we need them?